isaborucki/iborucki.github.io/README.md

-# iborucki.github.io
-Personal website of Isabelle Roth Borucki
+# Prof. Dr. Isabelle Roth Borucki
+Welcom!
+This is my personal website.
+It serves as a hub to my research and teaching activities, so please check out and browse the respective columns concerning my research and teaching.